DylanCope/Evolving-Protozoa/README.md

 ## Overview

-The aim of this project was to create an environment where protozoa-like entities can evolve their behaviours and morphologies in order to survive and reproduce, with a particle interest in the evolution of multi-cellularity.
+The aim of this project is to create an environment where protozoa-like entities can evolve their behaviours and morphologies in order to survive and reproduce, with a particular interest in the evolution of multi-cellularity.
-The process of evolution takes place in a 2D environment with simulated physics.
+The simulation takes place in a 2D environment with Newtonian physics implemented with Verlet integration.
 The following screenshot shows a zoomed-out view of the entire environment.
-We can see procedurally generated rocks shown as brown-grey triangles that form rigid boundaries for cells moving around the tank fluids.
+In the screenshot below, can see procedurally generated rocks shown as brown-grey triangles that form rigid boundaries for cells moving around the tank fluids.
 The bright green cells are plants that serve as a sources of energy and mass for protozoa.
-These plants emit chemical pheromones that spread environment, gradients of which can be detected by the protozoa.
+These plants emit chemical pheromones that spread through the environment, and gradients of which can be detected by the protozoa.
-These pheromones are visualised on a chemical grid and can be seen as the glowing green effect and trails left behind and around plant cells.
+These pheromones are visualised in the screenshot and can be seen as the glowing green trails dispersed around and behind plant cells.

 ![png](/screenshots/tank_full_view.png)